ftballguy45/mssql-mcp/README.md

 ### Prerequisites

-- Access to a SQL Server
+- Access to a SQL Server or Azure SQL Database

 ### Setup